Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 Principles
 - speak about things in terms of absence and motion to or away (i.e. "sadness left me" --> I am happy)
 - motion away (and the concept of absence) tends to have a more positive connotation (i.e. words like leave).
 Motion towards (and the concept of presence) has a more negative intention in general (akin to the English "intrude")
-- common phrases should be in terms of motion (i.e. I like X maybe literally translate as "my desire moves towards X")
+    - common phrases should be in terms of motion (i.e. I like X maybe literally translate as "my desire comes from X")
 - heavy use of colour metaphors to assign meaning (like "blue blooded" in English)
 - use of place names / geography to describe ideas (so "a forest of thoughts" may mean "a lot of thoughts").
 Thus, a very strong connection to the land